larkinmaxim/CI_transport_mapper_mcp_http/Documentation/Container_Deployment_Guide.md

 ```

 This will:
-- Build the container image as `ci-xml-transformer-mcp:latest`
+- Build the container image as `ci-transport-mapper-mcp-http:latest`
-- Create and start container `ci-xml-transformer-mcp`
+- Create and start container `ci-transport-mapper-mcp-http`
 - Expose the service on port 3100
 - Configure automatic restart and health monitoring